Background pattern

 If you use more MEPACT than you should

-You may experience more severe side effects, such as fever, chills, fatigue, nausea, vomiting, headache, high blood pressure, or low blood pressure.
+You may experience more serious side effects, such as fever, chills, fatigue, nausea, vomiting, headache, high blood pressure, or low blood pressure.
 In case of overdose, contact your doctor or go to the nearest hospital.

-If you interrupt treatment with MEPACT
+If you stop MEPACT treatment

-4. Possible Adverse Effects
+4. Possible side effects

 Most patients experienced chills, fever, and fatigue, especially during the first administration of MEPACT.
 These effects are usually mild to moderate and transient and can be treated by your doctor; for example, with paracetamol for fever.
-When used with chemotherapy, MEPACT treatment often causes stomach problems, such as nausea, vomiting, and loss of appetite.
+When used with chemotherapy, MEPACT treatment can often cause stomach problems, such as nausea, vomiting, and loss of appetite.

-Consult your doctorimmediately:
+Consult your doctor immediately:

-• if the fever or chills persist for more than 8 hours after receiving the MEPACT dose, as it may indicate an infection, or
+• if fever or chills persist for more than 8 hours after receiving the MEPACT dose, as it may indicate an infection, or

 • if you experience any stomach problems.